Max Amann

 Max Amann (24 November 1891 – 30 March 1957) was a high-ranking member of the Nazi Party, a German politician, businessman and art collector, including of looted art.
-He was the first business manager of the Nazi Party and later became the head of Eher Verlag (Eher Publishing), the official Nazi Party publishing house.
-He was also the Reichsleiter for the press.
+He was the first business manager of the Nazi Party and later became the head of Eher Verlag, the official Nazi Party publishing house.
+He was also the for the press.
 After the war ended, Amann was arrested by U.S. military occupation authorities.
-A denazification court deemed him a Hauptschuldiger (Major Offender).
+A denazification court deemed him a Hauptschuldiger.
 Amann was sentenced to ten years in a labour camp and stripped of his property, pension rights, and virtually all of his fortune.

 Amann was released from custody in 1953, and died in poverty in Munich four years later.

 Early life

 Amann was born in Munich on 24 November 1891.
-After attending volksschule and a business school, he worked for a few years as a commercial office apprentice and a salesman.
+After attending and a business school, he worked for a few years as a commercial office apprentice and a salesman.
 He then enlisted in the 1st Royal Bavarian Infantry Regiment in October 1912.
-When the First World War broke out he was transferred to the 16th Royal Bavarian Infantry Regiment and obtained the rank of Feldwebel (equivalent to the US Army staff sergeant).
+When the First World War broke out he was transferred to the 16th Royal Bavarian Infantry Regiment and obtained the rank of (equivalent to the US Army staff sergeant).
 Amann was Adolf Hitler's company sergeant, and was thus an early acquaintance of Hitler long before his rise to prominence in German politics.
 He was awarded the Iron Cross second class during the war.
 He was discharged in December 1919.

 Nazi career

 Amann joined the Nazi Party (NSDAP) in October 1921, as the Party's first business manager, and held NSDAP membership number 3.
 After 1922, he also led the Nazis' sole publishing house, Eher Verlag.
-Eher Verlag published, among other imprints, the antisemitic satirical magazine Die Brennessel and the Schutzstaffel (SS) magazine Das Schwarze Korps ("The Black Corps").
+Eher Verlag published, among other imprints, the antisemitic satirical magazine and the (SS) magazine ("The Black Corps").
 Amann took part in the November 1923 Beer Hall Putsch and in April 1924 was sentenced to four-and-a-half months in Landsberg Prison.
 During the period when the Nazi Party was banned, Amann was a leading member of the Greater German People's Community, a Nazi front organization headquartered in Munich.
 In November 1924 he was elected as a NSDAP candidate to the Munich city council, serving until 1933.
 When the Nazi Party was reestablished on 27 February 1925, Amann immediately rejoined it.